darkreader/darkreader.org/src/help/topics/en.md

 - Read our **privacy policy**, follow us on **Twitter**, view source and contribute on **Github**, read the **Help** documentation on this page.
 - **Donate** – if you like the extension, please consider supporting the active development of Dark Reader.
-Crowdfunding is powered by Open Collective, which currently uses Stripe for handling payments.
 - **News** – notifies about release notes and important events.
 - **Developer tools** – opens a config editor for the current theme mode.